Lesson video

 Welcome back everyone.

-You might have thought that the first anecdote, which she shares how cruel people were to as a child, might evoke those ideas of sympathy again, but also more specific anger at other people and how they've treated her.
+You might have thought that the first anecdote, which she shows how cruel people were to as a child, might evoke those ideas of sympathy again, but also more specific anger at other people and how they've treated her.

 In terms of second anecdote, you might have thought that her stories past certain teachers would make sure she could participate and make her feel included, would make us feel optimism and hope because not everyone has reacted in a negative way.

-Now for quick check for understanding.
+Now for a quick check for understanding.

 B, she's the same as other people, or C, she feels saddened by other people's reactions.